Enzymit/bioinformatics_challenge/README.md

 2. Next, you will need to install the dependencies for this project.
 You can do this by running the following command in your terminal:

-    ```bash conda env create -f environment.yml```
+    ``` conda env create -f environment.yml```

     This will create a conda environment called `enzymit` with all the dependencies installed.
 You can activate this environment by running the following command:

-    ```bash conda activate enzymit```
+    ``` conda activate enzymit```

     You can deactivate this environment by running the following command:

-    ```bash conda deactivate```
+    ``` conda deactivate```

 ### Part 2: Data Acquisition

 Now let's start to gather our data.
-In your repo, there's a DNA sequence of an enzyme that was identified as a potential polyphosphate glucokinase.
+1. In your repo, there's a DNA sequence of an enzyme that was identified as a potential polyphosphate glucokinase.
 The sequence is stored in the file `data/sequence.fasta`.
 Your first task is to find the protein structure that corresponds to this DNA sequence.

-{% note %}
+We'll develop the pipeline programatically using the package [Bioservices](https://github.com/cokelaer/bioservices).
+This is a python package that will enable us to work with various biological database in one scripted pipeline.
+You can find its documentation here: [Bioservices-doc](https://bioservices.readthedocs.io/en/main/index.html).

-**Tip:** You can use the [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) tool to find the protein structure that corresponds to this DNA sequence.
+Let's use the [Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) service to find the protein sequence that corresponds to this DNA sequence.
+You may use the Blast service in BioServices to do this.

-{% endnote %}
+2.